vanvalenlab/intro-to-deepcell/README.md

-# Interactive Tutorials and Introduction to DeepCell
+# Introduction to DeepCell through Interactive Tutorials

 This material is designed to cover three specific areas: Unix and Python Basics, Image Analysis in Python, Introduction to Deep Learning and Overview of DeepCell.